WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Em_Georgia_mentoring/mentor-meeting.md

 ### What brought you joy this week?

-* EK - having these mentor meetings and being lab goatherd has been enjoyable.
+* EK - having these mentor meetings and being lab goatherd :goat: has been enjoyable.

 ### What did you achieve